-The actions and commitments described in this document are drawn together from input from citizens of the watersheds, Montgomery County Government, VADCR, VADEQ, Virginia Department of Health (VDH), Virginia Cooperative Extension (VCE), Natural Resources Conservation Service (NRCS), Skyline Soil and Water Conservation District (SWCD), New River Highlands Resource Conservation and Development Area and MapTech, Inc. Every citizen and interested party in the watershed is encouraged to become involved in implementation of this plan and contribute to help restore the health of these streams.
+The actions and commitments described in this document are drawn together from input from citizens of the watersheds, Floyd County Government, VADCR, VADEQ, Virginia Department of Health (VDH), Virginia Cooperative Extension (VCE), Natural Resources Conservation Service (NRCS), Farm Bureau, Skyline Soil and Water Conservation District (SWCD), New River Highlands Resource Conservation and Development Area and MapTech, Inc. Every citizen and interested party in the watershed is encouraged to become involved in implementation of this plan and contribute to help restore the health of these streams.

 Public participation in the plan development took place on three levels.
 First, two public meetings were held to inform the public about the end goals of the project and solicit participation in targeted working group meetings.
 Second, three working groups were formed from communities of people with common interests and concerns regarding the implementation process.
 The agricultural, residential and government working groups provided an arena for direct citizen and local agency input in the development of the IP.
 The working groups met between December 2005 and July 2006.
 Over 100 man-hours were devoted to participating in the working groups by individuals representing agricultural, residential and government interests.
 The third opportunity for public input was through the steering committee formed with representation from each working group, watershed citizens, agency representatives and local government representatives.
-The steering committee (held jointly with Dodd Creek) met on September 13th, 2006 with 15 members present.
-The purpose of the steering committee is to assimilate the recommendations of the working groups into the IP and guide the overall development of the final IP document.
-The final public meeting to present the draft implementation plan to the public took place on November 6, 2006 and was attended by 36 citizens and agency representatives.
+The steering committee (held jointly with Mill Creek) met on September $1\overline{3}^{\text{th}}$, 2006 with The purpose of the steering committee is to assimilate the 15 members present. recommendations of the working groups into the IP and guide the overall development of the final IP document.
+The final public meeting to present the draft implementation plan to the public took place on November 9, 2007 and was attended by more than 20 citizens and agency representatives.